 It’s required by law that employers collect income tax from each employee.
 They also have to collect social security taxes, which then need to be matched.
 On top of that, federal and state unemployment taxes need to be paid, as well as a workers’ comp policy that is required by law.

 Payroll doesn’t have to be complicated, especially if you have access to the right software and tools.
-Your chosen payroll provider will do all of this for you, and if you work with a provider that integrates with Homebase, we will make it even simpler for you every step of the way.
+Homebase will do all of this for you, making it simpler every step of the way.

 Owner at Barzotto